uladkasach/programming-exercises/set_one/exercise_one/readme.md

 The users interface is presumed to be a console (e.g., a terminal).
 Thus, the display is styled to look like a terminal console.

+For this exercise, the `user_id` for which we retreive data in this simulation is a constant; however, it can be easily changed in the `main.js` file.

 Example: